zksync-association/zkminters/README.md

 # Minter Mods

-Minter mods are composable contracts that can plug into tokens to enforce custom mint rules without touching the core token logic.
+Minter mods are composable contracts that can plug into tokens to enforce custom minting rules without touching the core token logic.
 Some examples of custom mint rules include access control based on ERC-1155 ownership, daily or periodic rate limits, and capping the total mint amount.
+These different rules can be composed together to create treasuryless and autonomous token programs.

+### Existing Minter mods

+- [Rate limiter minter](https://github.com/zksync-association/zkminters/blob/3362afb2b5ae1c4bbfc59ad3976a6a5d5e0d4fd1/src/ZkMinterRateLimiterV1.sol): Limits the rate at which tokens can be minted over a period of time.
+- [Capped minter](https://github.com/zksync-association/zk-governance/blob/master/l2-contracts/src/ZkCappedMinterV2.sol): A legacy minter that puts an upper limit on the amount of tokens that can be minted.

 ## Composability & Extensibility

-_Note: The Capped Minter is a special layer that sits directly in front of the core token to enforce your hard total-supply ceiling.
-All other mods chain on top of it._

-ZkMinter extensions are designed to be chain multiple mods on the same token or even on top of each other to enforce sequential rules.
-For example:
+A typical minter mod chain will start with a capped minter in order to limit the number of tokens a chain can mint.
+Other minter mods can be chained on top of the rate limiter.

+#### Example minter mod chain

 1. **Capped Minter** enforces a hard total-supply ceiling.
 Always placed in front of the token before chaining on other minter mods.
 2. **Rate Limiter** sits above the capped minter to throttle daily mint volumes.